Cancelled planned operations

 About this release

-This release by Public Health Scotland (PHS) provides a monthly update on the number of operations in NHSScotland that were cancelled the day before or the day of treatment.
-Note that due to technical issues, NHS Lothian have been unable to provide data from October 2022 onwards.
-These data have also been excluded from NHSScotland totals.
+This release by Public Health Scotland (PHS) provides a monthly update on the number of operations in NHSScotland that were cancelled the day before, or on the day the patient was due to be treated.

-- During November 2022, 8.6% of all planned operations were cancelled the day before or on the day the patient was due to be treated for NHSScotland (excl.
-NHS Lothian).
-This has decreased slightly from the previous month and remains comparable to pre-pandemic levels (8.6% in November 2019).
-Across NHS Boards, this percentage ranged from 4.7% to 14.4%.
+- In May 2022, 1,911 operations, or 8.7% of all planned operations, were cancelled the day before or on the day the patient was due to be treated.
+This represents a decrease from 9.3% reported in the previous month and remains comparable to pre-pandemic levels.
+Across NHSScotland Boards, this percentage ranged from 2.9% to 13.4% during the latest month.

-- Of all cancelled planned operations during November 2022, for NHSScotland (excl.
-NHS Lothian) 714 (3.3%) were cancelled by the hospital based on clinical reasons, 444 (2.1%) were cancelled by the hospital due to capacity or non-clinical reasons, 590 (2.8%) were cancelled by the patient, and 95 (0.4%) were cancelled due to other reasons.
-The rate of planned operations cancelled by the patient has been on an upward trend since March 2021 and is similar to pre-pandemic levels.
+- Of all planned operations during May 2022, 667 (3.0%) were cancelled by the hospital based on clinical reasons, 483 (2.2%) were cancelled by the hospital due to capacity or non-clinical reasons, 665 (3.0%) were cancelled by the patient and 96 (0.4%) were cancelled due to other reasons.
+The rate of cancellations by patients has returned to pre-pandemic levels.

 These statistics are released monthly.
 Data for this publication are submitted from NHS Board theatre systems.
 Further information on the reasons for cancellation can be found on the Cancelled Planned Operations section of our website.